 The HP OfficeJet Pro 6978 performs better than the HP ENVY 6455e.
 The OfficeJet Pro 6978 produces higher-quality documents and yields more pages, resulting in a much lower cost-per-print.
 It has more connectivity options, including Ethernet and external storage support (USB).
 Also, its ADF automatically scans double-sided sheets (in two passes), and you can also send faxes if needed.

 The HP OfficeJet Pro 6978 and the Epson WorkForce Pro WF-3820 are inkjet printers designed for home offices, but the Epson performs better overall.
-It can print more pages before its cartridges run out, saving you more money in the long term.
+The Epson can print more pages before its cartridges run out, saving you more money in the long term.
 Also, it prints much faster, even if you're just printing out one page.
 On the other hand, the HP's ADF can automatically scan double-sided sheets, and it also produces slightly higher-quality documents and scans.

 The Canon PIXMA TR8520 and the HP OfficeJet Pro 6978 are designed for small or home office printers, but the Canon is better overall.
 The Canon has a higher page yield and a lower cost-per-print.
 If you intend on printing photos as well, it has better color accuracy and a wider color gamut.
 On the other hand, the HP has an ADF that scans double-sided sheets automatically in two passes.
 Also, its paper input tray can hold more sheets, so you won't have to worry about the paper as often.